Southam in WW1

 Private Mark Hugh Griffin (428236)

-By 1939 he was listed as ‘incapacitated’ so whether this is the remains of war injury is yet to be established.
-He died in 1951 in Warneford Hospital aged 67 years.
+By 1939 he was listed as ‘incapacitated’ and he died in 1951 in Warneford Hospital aged 67 years.

 Mark Griffin was a stalwart of the British Legion and at his funeral at Southam Parish Church his coffin was covered in the Union Jack as members and ex-servicemen honoured their colleague.

-Mark Griffin was great uncle of local historians Alan and Bill Griffin.
-He was brother of George who also survived the war and of Ralph who tragically died in the conflict.
+Mark Griffin was a great-uncle of local historians Alan and Bill Griffin.
+He was brother to George who also survived the war and of Ralph who tragically died in the conflict.